taijeronv/taijeronv_info/content/home/skills.md

   icon = "user-tie"
   icon_pack = "fas"
   name = "Profssionalism"
   description = """ I believe professionalism is demonstrated through your actions and behavior.
 It's not enough to say, "I'm professional" you have to prove it every day.
-There is no room for complacency in my world.
-I saved this one for last because it serves as the foundation for everything else."""
+There is no room for complacency in my world. """
 +++